 Stratford-upon-Avon Town Walk: An award-winning, lively and entertaining daily guided town walk - a great way to explore Stratford-upon-Avon, its history and relationship with Shakespeare.
 A Ghost Walk every Saturday evening.

-Avon Boating: : 40-minute sight-seeing river cruises aboard an Edwardian passenger launch.
+Avon Boating: : 40-minute sight-seeing river cruises aboard an original Edwardian passenger launch.
 Rowing and motor boat hire, also punts and canoes.

 Riverside walk into town starting from nearby Holy Trinity Church to the Royal Shakespeare Theatre, Bancroft Garden and canal basin.
 You can cross the River on an old pedestrian ferry (a 1937-built hand wound chain ferry, the last of its kind in Britain) or walk across the Tramway Bridge (now a foot bridge, it was built in 1832 to carry the horse tramway from Stratford Wharf to Moreton-in-Marsh).
 From here is a good view of the magnificent 15th century Clopton Bridge with its 14 pointed arches.
 The canal basin, with its barge moorings and working lock into the River Avon, is surrounded by gardens.
 The 19th century Gower Memorial in the Bancroft Gardens is a stone and bronze sculpture of William Shakespeare surrounded by statues of characters from his plays, representing Philosophy, Tragedy, History, and Comedy.